10 Ways to Support Your Pet’s Immune System

 1. Feed raw, minimally processed food

-On the other hand, highly-processed dog food, such as dry kibble, loses some amino acids, most of its vitamins, and all enzymes and probiotics during the manufacturing process.
-Manufacturers try to replace some of these vitamins and minerals with artificial additives but they are typically artificial forms of these nutrients which can be harder for your dog’s digestive system to absorb.
+Fresh, raw food contains enzymes that aid in digestion.
+Fresh vegetables contain antioxidants and vitamins in their natural, more absorbable form.
+On the other hand, highly-processed food, such as dry kibble, loses some amino acids, most of its vitamins, and all enzymes and probiotics during the manufacturing process.
+Manufacturers try to replace some of these vitamins and minerals with artificial additives but they are typically artificial forms of these nutrients which can be harder to absorb.

 2. Go organic as much as possible